Complete guide to the wallbox charger grant

-You’ll need to own, lease, or be named as the primary user of an eligible vehicle, or have a vehicle on order to receive the grant.
+Several criteria need to be met in order to be eligible for the grant: you’ll need to own, lease, or be named as the primary user of an eligible vehicle, or have a vehicle on order to receive the grant.
 Helpfully, the grant covers both new and used vehicles.
 You’ll have to use an installer authorised by the government’s Office for Low Emission Vehicles (OLEV), too.

 You don’t need to wait until you take delivery of the car, although you can’t have the wallbox installed more than four months beforehand.
-It makes sense to complete the necessary forms as soon as you can, because it’ll minimise any gap between you getting your new car and being able to charge it via a home wallbox.
+It makes sense to complete the necessary forms as soon as you can, because it’ll minimise any gap between you getting your new car and being able to charge it via your wallbox.